ddnet-insta/ddnet-insta/README.md

 + `/statsall` Shows the all time stats of player name (your stats by default)
 + `/stats_all` Shows the all time stats of player name (your stats by default)
 + `/multis` Shows the all time fng multi kill stats
++ `/score` change which type of score is displayed in scoreboard
 + `/points` Shows the all time points rank of player name (your stats by default)
 + `/rank_points` Shows the all time points rank of player name (your stats by default)
 + `/rank_kills` Shows the all time kills rank of player name (your stats by default)